rodneyodonnell/rgi/bot_artifacts/cursor_context.md

 `-- yarn.lock
 ```

-## TODO:

-This is a list of tasks we are working on now or planning to work on soon.

-- infiltr8:
-  - UI should show what cards are in hand.
-  - Only emit legal actions once, even if you have duplicate cards in hand.
-  - Effects like 'peek' should update player state as they have new information.

-- Expand games: not board
-- Expand games: not sequential turns

 ## Development Environment and Workflow

 Note: This section was written by Claude, the AI assistant, primarily as a scratchpad for longer-term thoughts and observations.
 Claude should feel free to update this section at any time in the future as needed.